 Students must annually complete the Free Application for Federal Student Aid (FAFSA) to apply for all federal and state financial aid program, including the Federal Pell Grant and Federal Student Loans.
 Students who receive their first Pell Grant may receive Pell Grants for as many as 12 semesters of full-time enrollment (or the equivalent if enrolled part-time).

 Award year refers to the specific enrollment period.
 The normal award year at LFCC is the fall and spring semesters (currently the 2019-20 year).
 Award years begin July 1 and end June 30.

 - For the 2019-20 award year (July 1, 2019 to June 30, 2020), the maximum scheduled Pell Grant award is $6,195 for undergraduate students enrolled full-time (12 or more credits).

 - The maximum amount can change each award year and depends on program funding.
 The amount you get, though, will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.

 Summer Eligibility Limit and Disbursement

-The 2018 summer session will be attached to the 2017-18 academic year.
-Students interested in receiving federal financial aid for summer must complete the 2017-18 FAFSA and the Summer Financial Aid Application.
+The 2020 summer session will be attached to the 2019-20 academic year.
+Students interested in receiving federal financial aid for summer must complete the 2019-20 FAFSA and the Summer Financial Aid Application above.

-If you need a Federal student loan, information and the summer application for those will be available below:
+If you need a Federal student loan, information and the summer application for those will be available above.

 - For the Pell Grant Award, a student must